 Although Top Trumps is known as a card game, in general, this tournament edition does come in a box and holds all the components needed for a game set-up.
 The box is quite equally squared as stated in the above dimensions and is mainly of a light blue shade of colour.
 The front cover of the box boldly shows the yellow Top Trumps branding and logo and underneath, “tournament” is printed bold and in white.

-Underneath the titles, there are images featured from some of the included cards and decks and include a Rubik Cube, a female pop star, “The Stig” from the TV show, Top Gear, Darth Vader, Wayne Rooney and finally, the Tardis from the TV show Doctor Who.
+Underneath the titles, there are images featured from some of the included cards and decks and include a Rubik Cube, a female pop star, “The Stig” from the BBC TV show, Top Gear, Darth Vader, Wayne Rooney and finally, the Tardis from the BBC TV show Doctor Who.
 In the top-left corner, it states that there are “six exclusive packs” included and the top-right of the box features the above playing statistics.

 The sides of the box lid are a repeated affair of the branding, logo and a cropped version of the card images described above, this time only showing three characters.
 The addition to the box sides includes an image of the central plastic hub used in the tournament game with six original Top Trumps packs inserted into the included hub slots.